 Labtech International Ltd

-Since 1993 Labtech International has been a leading supplier of innovative instrumentation and consumables into the UK and Ireland research markets.
-The electron microscopy division continues this tradition offering an expanding range of market-leading instruments and consumables for SEM, TEM, FIB, LM and probe microscopy.
+Since 1993 Labtech International has been a leading supplier of innovative instrumentation into the UK and Ireland research markets.
+The electron microscopy division continues this tradition offering an expanding range of technology-leading instruments, accessories and consumables for SEM, TEM, FIB, LM and probe microscopy.

-We represent several prestigious manufacturers and suppliers in the UK and Ireland.
-Micro to Nano, offer an extensive and growing range of microscopy supplies – including SEM stage and stub adaptors.
-We are also pleased to represent DiATOME diamond knives and Kleindiek Nanotechnik nanomanipulators.
+Our partners include Micro to Nano, who offer an extensive and growing range of microscopy supplies – including SEM stage and stub adaptors.
+We also represent DiATOME diamond knives, Kleindiek Nanotechnik nanomanipulators, Safematic sputter/carbon coaters, PIE Scientific RF plasma cleaners and from Tousimis fully automatic critical point dryers.

 Labtech actively supports its customers through highly qualified teams of field-based sales, service and application specialists.